Aranosy/Hardware_Info/README.md

 ### Can't save file by specified PATH
 Path writen with "." or ".." like "../../FolderToSaves" or ".".
 Program not opened with administrator rigths and path out of user scope, like "C:\".
 Also usage "/" instead of "\\" may create error.

+## Disclaimer

+Please note that the code in this repository may contain mistakes or suboptimal implementations.
+I am still learning and would greatly appreciate any feedback or suggestions for improvement.

+### How to Contribute

+I would love to hear your thoughts and suggestions!
+If you find any issues or have any advice on how to improve the code, please feel free to:

+- Open an issue
+- Submit a pull request
+- Leave comments

+### Contact

+If you want to reach out to me directly, you can contact me on reddit: u/Aranosy1.

+Thank you for taking the time to review my project.
+Your feedback is invaluable to my learning process!